aryuun1/Car-Price-Predictor/README.md

 # Car-Price-Predictor
+!!!This is a part of a Kaggle competition.
 Used Car Price Prediction Dataset is a comprehensive collection of automotive information extracted from the popular automotive marketplace website, https://www.cars.com.
 This dataset comprises 4,009 data points, each representing a unique vehicle listing, and includes nine distinct features providing valuable insights into the world of automobiles.

 1. Brand & Model: Identify the brand or company name along with the specific model of each vehicle.